From Birdwatcher to CEO: What 30 Years in Conservation Taught Me

 What thirty years taught me

-I’ll distil it to three things.
+I will distil it to three things.

 Patience is not passivity.
 The timescales of ecological recovery and institutional change are measured in decades.
 You have to be willing to work for outcomes you may never see, while maintaining the intensity to act as though everything depends on what you do today.